Written By: Michelle Topal, MSW, LCSW – LGBT Therapists in Durham & Raleigh NC.

 - Transgender, or gender nonconformity, is when someone does not feel or act like the biological sex they were given at birth.
 What someone who identifies as transgender will do, so that their outsides match their insides, varies greatly from person to person, just as all choices related to gender expression might.
 This may or may not include hormonal or surgical options.

 - Cisgender, or gender conformity, is when someone feels or behaves like the biological sex they were given at birth.

-- Gender fluid (in addition to many other terms) is when someone’s feelings about being a boy or a girl changes over time, or when they feel like neither being a boy, nor being a girl, quite fits how they feel about themselves.
+- Gender fluid (in addition to many other terms, like gender non-conforming, agender) is when someone’s feelings about being a boy or a girl may not be consistent, for example, day to day, or when they feel like neither being a boy, nor being a girl, quite fits how they feel about themselves.